CollectionBuilder/cb-docs/docs/walkthroughs/derivatives-walkthrough.md

 - Find the unzipped demo-objects folder (most likely in Downloads or on the Desktop) and open the folder.

 {:.alert .alert-red}
-**Warning:** Make sure to select all the object files in the demo-objects folder instead of just uploading the demo-objects.zip file or the demo-objects folder.
+**Warning:** Make sure to select all the object files in the demo-objects folder instead of just adding the demo-objects.zip file or the demo-objects folder.

 - Drag your mouse down the list of files to select all the objects to add to your repository.
 Then drag the selected objects into the **objects** folder, right underneath the folder called **"thumbs."**

 {% include feature/image.html img="objects-upload-csv.gif" alt="User selects all files from demo-objects folder and drags them into the objects folder on Visual Studio Code" border=true width="80%" %}

-- Follow the instructions [(from Step 3)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/derivatives-walkthrough/#3-commit-your-changes-using-vs-code) to commit and sync your changes.
+- Follow the same instructions [(from Step 3)](https://collectionbuilder.github.io/cb-docs/docs/walkthroughs/derivatives-walkthrough/#3-commit-your-changes-using-vs-code) to commit your changes in VS Code.
+Your commit message might be something like, "Add objects."

 ## 5. Run the **rake derivatives** task

 - CB-CSV's **"generate_derivatives"** rake task automates creating a small and thumb image from all images and PDFs contained within the **"objects/"** directory in your project repository.
 It automatically  outputs the derivatives to **"objects/small/"** and **"objects/thumbs/"** folders.

+{:.alert .alert-blue}
+**Want to learn more about the generate derivatives rake task?** Check out our documentation on [generating thumb and small object derivatives](https://collectionbuilder.github.io/cb-docs/docs/objects/derivatives/#create-small-and-thumb-derivatives){:target="_blank" rel="noopener"}.

-- In VS Code, open a terminal in your project repository by clicking **Terminal** in the top menu bar and then **"New Terminal."**
+- To run the generate derivatives rake task, navigate to your project repository in VS Code and open a terminal by clicking **Terminal** in the top menu bar and then **"New Terminal."**

 {% include feature/image.html img="newterminal.gif" alt="Visual Studio Code user opens a new terminal by clicking on Terminal and then New Terminal" border=true width="80%" %}